 Before traveling: general tips

 - Check the times you travel.
-If you traveling at night and come from far away, you might need to allow some time for you to sleep and get back well before touring around the places;
+If you're traveling at night and come from far away, you might need to allow some time for you to sleep and get back well before touring around the places;

 - Decide the length of your trip.
-If you have less time, you can still visit the two main cities without many trouble.
+If you have less time, you can still visit the two main cities without many troubles.
 However, if you have more time, as we recommend, you can have a thorough experience enjoying a good wine and the delicious traditional food of the country;

-Now you are aware of general things to consider before traveling to Portugal, it is time to go a little bit deeper on it.
+Now you are aware of general things to consider before traveling to Portugal, it is time to go a little deeper on it.

 1. Check all documents